-To install the Switch on desktop or shelf, please follows these steps:
+To install the WGS3 LAYER 3 Switch on desktop or shelf, please follow these steps:

-Step1: Attach the rubber feet to the recessed areas on the bottom of the switch.
+Step1: Attach the rubber feet to the recessed areas on the bottom of the WGS3 LAYER 3 Switch.

 Step2: Place the switch on the desktop or the shelf near an AC power source.